mverouden/blogdown-academic/content/post/2020-04-08-r-installation-macos/index.md

 {{% /callout %}}

 ## Download
 At the time this post was written, the latest release of R was version 3.6.3.
-It has been updated to the latest release version 4.3.0 of R (nicknamed: "Already Tomorrow") for macOS Big Sur or higher.
+It has been updated to the latest release version 4.3.1 of R (nicknamed: "Beagle Scouts") for macOS Big Sur or higher.

 For newer versions of R than 3.6.3 the steps described below are the same and still correct, but start with a newer version of the downloaded package file of R. The screenshots in this post have not been updated.
 Therefore, what you see during your installation can (and probably will) differ with respect to the version number shown in the screenshots.

 {{% callout warning %}}
-For macOS there are three downloads for R available on the [R-project website](https://cloud.r-project.org/).
+For macOS there are four downloads for R available on the [R-project website](https://cloud.r-project.org/).
 To see which version of macOS is installed on your mac, click on {{< icon name="apple" pack="fab" >}} in the menu bar and select ‘About This Mac’.

 __NOTE__: If you are using a mac with the newest M1 or M2 processor, download the __Apple Silicon arm64__ build!
 {{% /callout %}}